quanta-computing/webperfio/_posts/2014-04-03-4-reasons-why-your-ceo-should-care-about-web-performance-optimization.markdown

 You company is successful in its own country.
 Internationalization is now the key to growth: Europe, South America, China, Russia, Japan, India are huge markets to conquer.
 Hundreds of thousands of dollars have been spent in market studies, local team recruitments, website translation and marketing.
 However, conversion rates are much lower than in your own country.
 It is maybe because of poor web performance in foreign countries (where local competitors have optimize their websites for local visitors).
 If conversion is 30% lower than in your origin country because of poor performance,  30% of local marketing campaigns and human resources budgets are wasted.

 ### Homework
 This list is clearly not exhaustive, but it gives practical examples that your CEO and business team could adhere to.
 If you have other reasons in mind (the one you used to convince your CEO that he shouldn’t denigrate Web Performance), please share it in comments.
-Otherwise, start educating your CEO now, and next time we’ll tell you what are important web performance metrics you should monitor and how to optimize each of them.
+Otherwise, start educating your CEO now, and next time we’ll tell you what are the important web performance metrics you should monitor and how to optimize each of them.